Seycove Secondary School

-Seycove Secondary School is a Canadian high school in the Deep Cove neighbourhood of the District of North Vancouver, British Columbia.
+Seycove Secondary School, also known as Seycove at sə́yəmətən, is a Canadian high school in the Deep Cove neighbourhood of the District of North Vancouver, British Columbia.
 Located just east of Dollarton Highway, the school has a student population of approximately 500 students in grades 8 through 12.
 Seycove is part of the SD44 program called a family of schools (FOS).
 Seycove acts as the family school for the Elementary schools considered the feeder schools including Dorothy Lynas, Cove Cliff, and Sherwood Park.
+On June 3, 2022, the Tsleli-Waututh first nation gifted the school the name "Seycove at sə́yəmətən", meaning "place of good water".
+The name was chosen as it was the name of the original Indigenous village on which the school resides.

 Athletics

 Seycove Secondary offers many sports ranging from golf to rugby.
 The teams include badminton, gymnastics, basketball, soccer, volleyball, mountain biking, swimming, cross country, skiing and snowboarding, rowing, golf, tennis, field hockey, track and field, and rugby.